karolinepauls/pytest-kafka/README.rst

 It is advised to pass ``seek_to_beginning=True`` because otherwise some messages may not be captured by the consumer.
 This requires knowing the topics upfront because without topics there's no partitions to seek.

+Kafka server is known to take a couple of seconds to terminate gracefully.
+You probably don't need that, so you can pass ``partial(terminate, signal_fn=Popen.kill)`` to make it killed with SIGKILL and waited for afterwards.

 It's possible to create multiple Kafka fixtures forming a cluster by passing the same Zookeeper fixture to them.
 For an example, check the `tests